Insomniac-Security/Insomniac-Security.github.io/_posts/2018-1-11-externalc2.md

 ## server.py
 Main part of the server is at the root of the `server` folder and upon building, is aptly named `server.py`

-Looking at the `main()` function, we can see the server first parses arguments (at this time just `verbose` and `debug` flags), parses a config file, `config.py`, imports the specified `transport` and `encoder` modules, then begins the main logic of communicating to the c2 server and client.
+Looking at the `main()` function, we can see the server first parses arguments (at this time just `verbose` and `debug` flags), parses a config file, `config.py`, imports the specified `transport` and `encoder` modules, and then begins the main logic of communicating to the c2 server and client.

 ## config.py
 Distributed with the server in a configuration file, `config.py` that allows us to specify the connection to the c2 server, options passed for the stager, idle time for polling of the transport and c2, which `encoder` and `transport` to use, and output options (which can be specified with flags as well).